regice-gh/Mini-Movie-Watchlist-API-App/README.md

 # Mini-Movie-Watchlist-API-App
-heb deze Mini Movie Watchlist API &amp; App gemaakt als eindopdracht voor het vak API
+heb deze Mini Movie Watchlist API App gemaakt als eindopdracht voor het vak API

 Features (Eisen & Wensen)
 Core Idea
 •	Users can create their own watchlist of movies/series. ✅
 •	They can add, edit, delete, and mark movies as “watched.” ✅
-•	Extra spice: rate movies and search/filter by genre or “watched/unwatched.”
+•	Extra: rate movies and search/filter by genre or “watched/unwatched.”

 Eisen (must-haves):
 1. User can add a movie to their list (title, year, genre).✅